Grading FAQ

 Why has an NG appeared in my grade book?

 An NG (No Grade) outcome is applied to the student’s record when a grade is not submitted by the grading due date.
-The NG will not impact the student’s GPA; however, it will affect students in other ways, such as the ability to order transcripts, Dean’s List eligibility, graduation processing, and end-of-term processing such as academic standing.
+The NG will not impact the student’s GPA; however, it will affect students in other ways, such as the ability to order accurate transcripts, Dean’s List eligibility, graduation processing, and end-of-term processing such as academic standing.
 The NG outcome must be replaced by a letter grade or Pass/No Pass outcome as soon as possible.

 How do I update an NG?